ChEB-AI/python-chebifier/README.md

 # python-chebifier
-An AI ensemble model for predicting chemical classes in the ChEBI ontology.
+An AI ensemble model for predicting chemical classes in the [ChEBI ontology](https://www.ebi.ac.uk/chebi/).
 It integrates deep learning models, rule-based models and generative AI-based models.
+As of version 1.3, the models that are available per default cover [2,234 ChEBI classes](https://github.com/ChEB-AI/python-chebifier/wiki/ChEBI-Classes-covered-by-Chebifier)

 A web application for Chebifier is available at https://chebifier.hastingslab.org/.